evanx/mpush-redis/README.md

 ### Advanced/experimental usage

+<b>Note that the message monitoring features described below are deprecated from this service.</b> Such functionality will be supported by a more sophisticated spin-off, namely http://github.com/evanx/mdispatch-redis.

 Additionally, an optional `messageCapacity` can be configured, for monitoring pending messages.
 Pending messages are assigned an `id` by incrementing a Redis `id` key e.g. `demo:mpush:id` and pushing the pending `id` onto `demo:mpush:ids`.

 However, if a message is itself a number, then that is used for the `id.` For example, the publisher might increment `demo:mpush:id,` create the `demo:mpush:message:$id` hashes with `request` content, and push the `id` into `:in`.
 The subscriber might set the `response` on these hashes, for async response processing, e.g. by the original publisher.